Sukumaru/TIMORIS/README.md

 Spatial transcriptomics has revolutionized the ability to study gene expression in the spatial context of tissues, uncovering structural and functional relationships.
 However, detecting complex tissue architectures, such as tubule-like structures, remains a challenge.
 TIMORIS was developed to address this gap by combining computational power with biological insights, allowing researchers to better analyze and interpret spatial transcriptomics data.

+The need to detect and characterize specialized tissue structures in kidney, liver, germ and other organ systems where tubules play a crucial role.

+The advancements in spatially resolved transcriptomics technologies that provide unprecedented resolution but lack standardized tools for spatial pattern detection.

+The growing interest in integrating machine learning and statistical modeling with biological data to reveal new insights into tissue organization and disease mechanisms.

 ### Understanding Tubule Structures

 Tubules are **elongated, tube-like anatomical structures** found in various biological systems.
 They play critical roles in **filtration, secretion, absorption, and transport** within tissues.